-Staff have noted that the proposed utilities at the corner of McLaughlin Road and Marycroft Court will require thorough review during the site plan stage.
+Concerns about utilities • Staff have noted that the proposed utilities at the and the placement of an corner of McLaughlin Road and Marycroft Court will electric transformer. require thorough review during the site plan stage.

 CORPORATE IMPLICATIONS:

 Financial Implications:

 There are no financial implications directly associated with this report.
 Revenue collected through development application fees are accounted for in the approved operating budget.